ElectricityMachine/SCR-SGPlus/README.md

 - Use numpad 1-7 (1 is A, 2 is B, etc.) to copy zone opening messages to your clipboard.

 ### Features
-- Only one button press is needed to change a signal aspect
+- Speedily change signal aspects
 - Quickly get in and out of a camera view (signals only for now)
 - Toggle rollback on or off
 - Easily copy zone opening messages to your clipboard with the numpad